Ben926/wordlah/README.md

 ---
 ## Contact Us

-For any questions or feedback, feel free to reach out via our GitHub profiles or LinkedIn!
+For any questions or feedback, feel free to reach out via our GitHub wl_profiles or LinkedIn!

 ---